conduktor/conduktor-docs/docs/platform/navigation/settings/managing-clusters.md

 ![cloudera-user-management](assets/cloudera-user-management.png "cloudera-user-management")

-2. Download the certificates from cloudera
+2. Download the certificates from Cloudera:
 ![getting_certs_from_cloudera](assets/getting_certs_from_cloudera.png "getting_certs_from_cloudera")

 3. Convert the certificates to a JKS file